Africa must not be 'neglected' in virus fight, officials say

 Even if testing kits and other equipment are found, another challenge is delivering them amid the thicket of travel restrictions.
 Cargo space is rare because many airlines have stopped flights to African destinations, Yao said.

 Close to 20 African countries have closed their borders, and several are now under lockdown to try to prevent the virus’ spread.
-Millions of people wonder whether nations will follow Rwanda’s lead in extending the period that all but essential workers are confined to their homes.

-Lifting the lockdowns will depend on the situation in neighboring countries, Nkengasong said.
-Otherwise, “what’s the point?
-If Botswana or Zimbabwe have cases and South Africa opens up, you waste everybody’s time.”
+Now millions of people are bracing for lockdown extensions after regional leader South Africa's announcement Thursday night.

+"If the lockdown ends too soon or too abruptly, “we risk a massive and uncontrollable resurgence of the disease," Ramaphosa said.

+In the two weeks before the lockdown began two weeks ago, the average daily increase in South Africa's new cases was around 42%, but since the start of the lockdown the average daily increase has been around 4%, he said.

 Follow AP news coverage of the coronavirus pandemic at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak